Introduction: Why “Best Practices” Hold You Back

 Fig. 2: Russian President Dmitry Medvedev and Steve Jobs in 2010

-Source: http://www.kremlin.ru/visits/8166
+http://www.kremlin.ru/visits/8166

-So what should Russian business do?
+So what should Russian businesses do next?

-As this book will aim to show the East has its own rich tradition of strategic thinking — one that’s more adept than the Western approach to strategy (that has been emulated in Russia) at producing good outcomes in uncertain conditions.
-This tradition helped drive the rapid development of Japanese businesses in the chaotic aftermath of World War II in the last century and accelerate the spectacular emergence of Chinese businesses, seemingly from nowhere, this century.
-However, I’ll not be arguing that Russian businesses should start copying ‘best practices’ from the East (for the reasons given above: form over substance, sensitivity to initial conditions and forever playing catch up).
-Instead I’ll argue that Russian businesses need to turn their gaze East and start taking the advice of Bruce Lee: “Absorb what is useful, reject what is useless, add what is specifically your own”.
-For there is much to be learned.
+Chinese businesses in the 1990s faced many of the same challenges Russian businesses did: An impoverished economy, historical suspicion of private business and inferior technology compared to international rivals.
+So what did Chinese businesses did differently?
+Well, it’s instructive to note what Chinese businesses didn’t do.
+While they actively learned from the West (often with sharp practices the West complained about)[10] they didn’t blindly copy the West.
+They didn’t need to.
+As this book will show, the East has a rich tradition of strategic thinking — one arguably better than the western tradition (that has been followed by Russia) at producing good outcomes in uncertain conditions.
+It is this tradition that helped drive the rapid development of Japanese businesses in the chaotic aftermath of World War II in the last century, and it’s this tradition that spurred the spectacular emergence of Chinese businesses, seemingly from nowhere, this century.
+However, I will not be arguing that Russian businesses should start copying ‘best practices’ from the East (for the reasons given above: style over substance, sensitivity to initial conditions and playing catch up).
+But I will be arguing that Russian businesses need to look East and heed the advice of Bruce Lee: “Absorb what is useful, reject what is useless, add what is specifically your own”.

-1 see chapter 1
+1 See chapter 1

 2 Roger Holdsworth